 - Generate topics of interest for MLE DAC meetings

 - Maintain, post and translate agendas, invitations and sign–in sheets

 - Provide essential information to parents in languages and modes they understand

-We have developed toolkits to support PACs:
+We have developed toolkits to support MLE PACs.

 Understanding Language: Language, Literacy, and Learning in the Content Areas is Stanford University’s website that aims to heighten educator awareness of the critical role that language plays in the new Common Core State Standards (CCSS) and Next Generation Science Standards.